 First, because Senator Specter seems likely to be a key figure to any compromise on ECFA, his proposals for reform, as explained in statements on the Senate floor as well as a recent law review article, deserve special attention.
 A second proposal, offered by a coalition of Starbucks Corporation, Costco Wholesale Corporation, and Whole Foods Market Incorporated, proposes offering union organizers equal access to employees during organizing in exchange for dropping card check and first contract arbitration.
-And finally, statements made by Senator Specter after his September 15, 2009 speech to the AFL-CIO convention include yet other details.
+And finally, a potential compromise was discussed by Senator Specter after his September 15, 2009 speech to the AFL-CIO convention that included yet other details.
 While these proposals eliminate some of the problems with EFCA as initially proposed, they create other problems, and are thus far from perfect solutions.